Enhanced Nursing Practice - Clinical and Critical Care

 About the ProgramThis one-year graduate certificate program is geared to experienced internationally educated nurses holding a four-year bachelor's degree in nursing.
 Through theory, labs, simulation, and supervised clinical practice, this program focuses on caring for the client in an acute clinical setting.
 It allows students to develop skills in critical thinking, decision making, nursing diagnosis, care planning, implementation, and evaluation of care.
 In addition, course content will cover the philosophy, culture, communication skills, ethics and practice of professional nursing in Canada.
-Selected courses within the graduate critical-care certificate program are included in semester two.
 The program includes extensive clinical experience in an acute-care setting.

 Program InformationLength: One-year Ontario College Graduate Certificate program